Describe the physical and psychosocial consequences of urinary incontinence.

 Chief Concern: “Since starting on furosemide for my leg edema I have these urges to go the bathroom but frequently I am not able to get to the toilet in time.
 I do not even want to go out anymore, not even to visit my family.
 I am so embarrassed when I wet my pants.”

 History of Present Illness: T.K. has experienced UI for about 35 years beginning shortly after delivery of her third child.
 Since menopause, approximately 6 years ago, she reports more episodes of incontinence.
 Initially, T.K. would experience leaking urine only when she coughed or laughed, but her symptoms have gradually worsened over the years such that she now loses urine when she lifts up heavy items, such as grocery bags, her dog, or grandchildren.

 T.K. currently uses incontinence absorbent products to manage her symptoms, which she ﬁnds prevents urine from staining her clothing and furniture.
 She worries about odor and has curtailed many of her social and volunteer activities because of this.
-She even considered missing her granddaughter's graduation from junior high school ...
+She even considered missing her granddaughter's graduation from ...